-3. Private Open Space
+7. Private Open Space

-At least 50% of all dwelling units shall provide private open space, on a balcony, patio, or roof terrace, with a minimum area of 30 square feet each and an average horizontal dimension of 6 feet.
+At least 25% of all dwelling units shall provide private open space, on a balcony, patio, or roof terrace, with a minimum area of 30 square feet each and an average horizontal dimension of 6 feet.
 Balconies should be proportionately distributed throughout the project in relationship to floor levels and sizes of units.
-For any project 8 acres or larger, open space shall be provided in accordance with the General Plan.